-Even though he himself was dying, Jesus was compassionate to the criminal.
+Even though he himself was dying, Jesus was compassionate toward the criminal hanging next to him.

 And the criminal had done nothing to earn Jesus' favour, he hadn't given money to charity, or made good on broken promises, or done good deeds.
-And indeed in his situation, there was no chance for him to do any of those things.
+Indeed, in his situation, there was no chance for him to do any of those things.